-As a contemporary artist, I am deeply passionate about exploring how my Greek heritage has informed my identity and inherent aesthetics.
+As a contemporary artist, I am deeply passionate about exploring my dual heritage and how my Greek heritage has informed my identity and inherent aesthetics.
 This exploration into self has developed into a passion for experiencing other cultures around the world and observing both, our similarities, and unique differences.
 The awareness of how much this should be celebrated has never been more relevant than now.

 Throughout history, bones have been associated with ritual, simultaneously representing life, death, and transition.
 Through utilising bones as icons of self, combined with thread and weaving I express complex narratives of feminine power, strength, wisdom, and ability to live a positive spiritual life.